Advice on research ethics and gatekeeper permissions for international researchers

 Research Ethics

-A favourable ethics opinion from within the UK is needed if the research relates to National Health Service and Social Care patients/clients and/or their relatives or carers, please see this link.
+A favourable ethics opinion from within the UK is needed if the research relates to National Health Service and Social Care patients/clients and/or their relatives or carers, please see the HRA document on Research Ethics Service and Research Ethics Committees.
 This covers all areas under the UK Framework for Health and Social Care research.

 Gatekeeper permission